 - Outsiders may not be particularly focused on planning or involving the next generation.
 They tend to focus on the here and now rather than the legacy of the donor or family.

-- Non-family members who were chosen specifically to represent the interests of their community tend to be conservative regarding the geographic focus of projects.
+- Non-family members that represent the interests of their community tend to be conservative regarding the geographic focus of projects.
 Quite naturally, they may resist efforts to diversify granting regions or expand the scope of the foundation’s giving.

 - All board members have voting rights and vote as equals with family members.
-As with any democratic structure, board decisions are made by a majority vote.
-If you bring on outsiders to the foundation’s board, it’s certainly possible that those additional votes could effectively override the founder’s and family’s wishes.
+As with any democratic structure, board decisions center around a majority vote.
+If you bring on outsiders to the foundation’s board, it’s possible that those additional votes could effectively override the founder’s and family’s wishes.

 - Family members are usually more polite to non-family than they are with one another.
 The collective desire to maintain decorum in front of outsiders may stifle frank discussion.

-- In some cases, family members might be intimidated by an outsider’s status as an expert or disinterested party.
+- In some cases, an outsider’s status as an expert or disinterested party may intimidate family members.
 Although each board member enjoys equal voting rights, an outsider might exert undue influence.

 - Once involved, non-family board members are difficult to remove.
 Service on a foundation board is an attractive position and some non-family board members may wear out both their welcome and utility.